 Bathing your baby is the same as you taking a bath or shower.
 Baby will get an all over clean and hair wash.
-Newborns do not need washed every day.
-However if the water really relaxes baby it can help you develop a bedtime routine.
+You do not need to wash your newborn every day.
+However, if the water really relaxes your baby, it can help you develop a bedtime routine.

-Gather Equipment – This helps you keep everything to hand whilst you bath baby.
+Gather Equipment – This helps you keep everything to hand while you bath baby.

 You will need: